Jawan94/AISchedularBot/README.md

 # SchedulerBot
-Slack-integrated scheduler bot that hooks into users' Google Calendars
+Slack-integrated scheduler bot that uses NGROK and webhooks to integratate into a users' Google Calendars <> Slack instance